Blanche d'Orléans: Early life

 In addition to Marguerite, Blanche also grew up with her two brothers, Gaston (1842–1922) and Ferdinand (1844–1910).
 Blanche's paternal grandparents, King Louis Philippe and Queen Marie Amélie, also lived with them at Claremont.
 They were frequently visited by Queen Victoria, who was a first cousin and namesake of Blanche's mother.

-Blanche and her sister Marguerite were day pupils at Gumley House school.
+The care of Blanche's older sister Marguerite had been entrusted to a close friend and lady in waiting of their mothers, Mlle Laure-Charlotte Bernard de la Grave in 1850, and after the death of their mother she also cared for Blanche and acted as their governess.
+Blanche and her sister Marguerite were also day pupils at Gumley House school.

+During the Franco-Prussian War Marguerite and Blanche d'Orléans, were at the head of relief committees in England for the wounded, prisoners, and French refugees.

 The d'Orléans family in 1886, as illustrated in Gazette de Paris illustrée.
 Blanche is third from the right on the bottom row.

 Return to France

 From 1866 to 1871, the family lived at Bushy House following the death of Blanche's grandmother, Queen Marie Amélie.
-In 1871, the family's banishment was ended, and they moved back to France.
-Unlike her sister, who married a Polish nobleman the next year, Blanche never married and stayed with her father.
-She enjoyed painting and, in 1877, painted a portrait of an African hunter.
+In 1871, the family's banishment ended, and they moved back to France.
+Unlike her sister, who married a Polish nobleman the next year, and the news of the day mentioning potential suitors such as the Louis-Napoléon, Prince Imperial, Count of Bari, the Prince de Ligne and Giovanni Andrea Doria Pamphili, Prince of Melfi.

+Blanche never married and stayed with her father.
+According to the memoirs of her relative Isabelle, Blanche had been in love with an English lord but the relationship had been discouraged by her father.